GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 }
 ```

 This separation of concerns allows both human users and automated systems to properly interact with artifacts, supporting both manual integration and programmatic composition of policies.
+These descriptive capabilities make policies more transparent and easier to work with, solving discoverability and comprehension challenges.

 ### Handler Architecture Considerations